technomancy/leiningen/README.md

 You can also have user-level configuration that applies for all projects.
 The <tt>~/.lein/init.clj</tt> file will be loaded every time Leiningen launches; any arbitrary code may go there.
-Place jars containing plugins in <tt>~/.lein/plugins</tt> to have them available globally for the current user.

-You can also use leiningen to manage your plugins with the plugin task.
+You can also manage your plugins with the <tt>plugin</tt> task.
 Use the same arguments you would put in the Leiningen :dev-dependencies if you were only using the plugin on a single project.

     $ lein plugin install lein-clojars/lein-clojars "0.6.0"